thomas-dsl-johnson/COFFEE/README.md

 # ☕ COFFEE - Compile with OneAPI For FPGA Emulation and Execution

 This repository documents my usage of the FOOD repository for my own FPGA and emulation purposes.
-If you do not require the use of my code, I reccommend a fresh start in the FOOD Repository.
+In the README I have included some common example usage, which may provide useful.
+However, if you do not require the use of my code, I reccommend a fresh start in the FOOD Repository.

 ## Usage
 Note: